 - Invoice Volume and Value: If your company processes fewer and larger invoices will most likely qualify for better rates because the factor doesn’t have to process a lot of invoices.
 On the contrary, factoring a high volume of invoices might lead to lower rates because factoring companies put in less work compared to how much they’re going to make.

-- Relationship with Factoring Company: As you continue selling your invoices with your factoring company, you’ll begin to qualify lower rates.
+- Relationship with Factoring Company: As you continue selling your invoices with your factoring company, you’ll begin to qualify for lower rates.
 Factoring companies will become more familiar with your business and your customers as you continue to work with them.
 As a result, they might be able to give you better rates and terms.

 Since most factoring rates vary drastically depending on companies and invoices, it’s important to understand how the billing works in invoice factoring.
 Most importantly, make sure to choose a lender that puts your business in the best position to succeed.